moneta-rb/moneta/README.md

 ## Testing and Benchmarks

-Testing is done using [Travis-CI](http://travis-ci.org/moneta-rb/moneta).
+Testing is done using [GitHub Actions](https://github.com/moneta-rb/moneta/actions).
 Currently we support MRI Ruby >= 2.3.0 and the JRuby >= 9.2.9.0.

-Benchmarks for each store are done on [Travis-CI](http://travis-ci.org/moneta-rb/moneta) for each build.
+~~Benchmarks for each store are done on [Travis-CI](http://travis-ci.org/moneta-rb/moneta) for each build.~~  At the time of writing, benchmarks still need to be migrated from Travis to GitHub Actions.
 Take a look there to compare the speed of the different key value stores for different key/value sizes and size distributions.
 Feel free to add your own configurations!
 The impact of Moneta should be minimal since it is only a thin layer on top of the different stores.

 ------